 What is the bottom line for your company?
 What do you need to increase or decrease to succeed?

 The first step is to make sure you can accurately measure change.
-Don’t accept measurements that you do not intuitively understand, it is easy for someone that is underperforming to make it look like things are fine by mixing number or visuals up a bit without technically lying.
+Don’t accept measurements that you do not intuitively understand, it is easy for someone that is underperforming to make it look like things are fine by mixing the number of visuals up a bit without technically lying.

 After you know you can measure it, think about it.
 When you begin a new initiative, ask yourself “how does this improve the KPI that we want to improve?”
 When you have a meeting, make sure it contributes to your goal.
 Don’t waste time on things that are not improving your determined bottom line.